MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 <a name="bkmk_whatisofficetelemetry"> </a>

-## What is Office telemetry?
+## What is Office Telemetry Dashboard?

-Office telemetry is a compatibility monitoring framework introduced in Office 2013 that replaced the Office 2010 compatibility tools Office Migration Planning Manager (OMPM), Office Code Compatibility Inspector (OCCI), and Office Environment Assessment Tool (OEAT).
-When you use Office telemetry as part of the Office compatibility process, it helps minimize the time that you spend assessing Office compatibility.
+Office Telemetry Dashboard and its components is a compatibility monitoring framework introduced in Office 2013 that replaced the Office 2010 compatibility tools Office Migration Planning Manager (OMPM), Office Code Compatibility Inspector (OCCI), and Office Environment Assessment Tool (OEAT).
+When you use Office Telemetry Dashboard as part of the Office compatibility process, it helps minimize the time that you spend assessing Office compatibility.
 It also reduces the risks associated with an Office upgrade.

 Office telemetry works as follows: When an Office document or solution is loaded, used, closed, or raises an error in certain Office applications, the application adds a record about the event to a local data store.
 Each record includes a description of the problem and a link to more information.
 Inventory and usage data is also tracked.

 How does Office telemetry work in earlier versions of Office?
 Office telemetry is not built into Office 2003, Office 2007, and Office 2010.
 For those clients, you deploy an agent that collects information about the installed add-ins and the most recently used documents.
 You won't get application event data for these clients like you do with newer Office clients, but you'll get inventory and usage data that helps you discover what is being used and likely important to your business.

 > [!IMPORTANT]
-> - Office Telemetry Dashboard is an on-premises tool that collects usage and health data about the Office documents and solutions, such as add-ins, used in your organization.
+> - Office Telemetry Dashboard is an on-premises tool that collects inventory, usage, and health data about the Office documents and solutions, such as add-ins, used in your organization.
 The data is primarily designed to help your organization with application compatibility testing.
-> - Data collected for the Office Telemetry Dashboard is stored in a SQL Server database controlled by your organization and the data collected is ***not*** sent to Microsoft.
+> - Data collected for Office Telemetry Dashboard is stored in a SQL Server database controlled by your organization and the data collected is ***not*** sent to Microsoft.
 For more information, see [Data collected by the agent for Office Telemetry Dashboard](data-that-the-telemetry-agent-collects-in-office.md).
-> - Data collected for the Office Telemetry Dashboard is different than Office diagnostic data, which can be sent to Microsoft.
+> - Data collected for Office Telemetry Dashboard is different than Office diagnostic data, which can be sent to Microsoft.
 For more information about Office diagnostic data, see [Overview of privacy controls for Office 365 ProPlus](../privacy/overview-privacy-controls.md).
 > - Settings used to manage Office Telemetry Dashboard have no impact on Office diagnostic data and vice versa.
 For more information about managing Office diagnostic data, see [Use policy settings to manage privacy controls for Office 365 ProPlus](../privacy/manage-privacy-controls.md).

 <a name="intro"> </a>

 ## The Office compatibility process

 The Office compatibility tools address common issues that can make Office deployments difficult.
-These tools help by speeding up deployments, reducing the unknown factors in your deployment through reporting, and lay a foundation for future Office upgrades.
-For the best results, use the telemetry-based compatibility infrastructure that's built into Office works with a phased approach to assess Office compatibility.
+These tools help by speeding up deployments, reducing the unknown factors in your deployment through reporting, and laying a foundation for future Office upgrades.
+For the best results, use the compatibility infrastructure that's built into Office and use a phased approach to assess Office compatibility.

 **Phases of the Office compatibility process**